Evan Alexandrow-Ridley

 Evan Alexandrow-Ridley (Evanas Aleksandrovas-Ridley; born 19 June 1996) is a Lithuanian-Australian footballer who plays as goalkeeper.
 Born in Australia, he was a Lithuania youth international.

 Life

 Alexandrow-Ridley played cricket as a child.
 He had a Lithuanian grandmother.
 He grew up in the Bega Valley Shire, Australia.
 He attended the ACT Academy of Sport in Australia.
 He obtained a Lithuania passport in 2012.

 Club career

-Alexandrow-Ridley started his career with Australian side West Canberra Wanderers FC, where he was regarded as oe of the club's most important players and helped the club reach their first championship final.
+Alexandrow-Ridley started his career with Australian side West Canberra Wanderers FC, where he was regarded as one of the club's most important players and helped the club reach their first championship final.

 After that, he played for Norwegian side Moss FK.

 International career

 Alexandrow-Ridley debuted for the Lithuania national under-21 football team during a 0–2 loss to Latvia.